kaniblu/conlleval/README.md

 python -m conlleval tests/cases/input-001.txt
 ```

-or import this package as a library:
+or import it as a library:

 ```python
 >>> import conlleval